Zach McKinstry Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- Twins pitchers combine to surrender 70 home runs (one per game), the fifth-fewest in the league.
+- Twins pitchers combine to give up 70 home runs (one per game), the second-fewest in the league.

-- De Leon makes his first start of the season for the Twins.
+- Varland (3-2) takes the mound for the Twins in his 10th start of the season.
+He's put together a 4.70 ERA in 51 2/3 innings pitched, with 50 strikeouts.

-- The 30-year-old right-hander came out of the bullpen in his most recent outing this season, one of 10 appearances so far.
+- In his most recent outing on Sunday against the Toronto Blue Jays, the right-hander went 4 2/3 innings, allowing four earned runs while surrendering six hits.

-- In 10 appearances this season, he has a 3.86 ERA and 9.6 strikeouts per nine innings, while opponents are batting .255 against him.
+- In nine games this season, the 25-year-old has a 4.70 ERA and 8.7 strikeouts per nine innings, while giving up a batting average of .254 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.